al-equal/al-equal-dictionary/Glossary/TAKAFUL (mutual guaranties) - overview.md

 Takaful
 -------

-(Arabic: التكافل‎, sometimes translated as \"solidarity\" or mutual guarantee)

-is a co-operative system of reimbursement or repayment in case of loss, organized as an Islamic or Shari'ah compliant alternative to conventional insurance, which *Takaful* proponents believe contains.
+*Takaful* (Arabic: التكافل‎, sometimes translated as \"solidarity\" or mutual guarantee) is a co-operative system of reimbursement or repayment in case of loss, organized as an Islamic or Shari'ah compliant alternative to conventional insurance, which *Takaful* proponents believe contains.

 Under *Takaful*, people and companies concerned about hazards make regular contributions (\"donations\") to be reimbursed or repaid to members in